 It is also feasible for people like Al and Karen Tuttle, the owners of Merry Hill Farms.
 The Tuttles do not have much land _ about 11 acres _ but they are willing to work hard.
 Merry Hill Farm, Al Tuttle said, "is our grand experiment."

 Both work full time in Tampa, he as a postal worker, she as a software engineer.
 They come home to a farm on a grassy hillside off Hayman Road southeast of Brooksville.
 They change into boots and jeans and "work till we can't see," said Al Tuttle, 47.

 That probably will change, said Karen Tuttle, 41.
 The farm is now reaching the stage where one of them, probably Karen, will quit work to devote more time to farming.

 "We really need to take the next big leap forward," she said.

 Their oldest plants, bought as cuttings in 1995, are still several years from maturity.
 So the Tuttles were surprised when their quarter-acre patch yielded more berries than they could give away to friends or cook up in pies.
-With several weeks left in the season, they already have sold well over $1,000 worth.
-If they cultivate 9 acres, as they eventually plan to, the farm could gross $300,000 per year.
+With several weeks left in the season, they have already sold well over $1,000 worth.
+If they cultivate nine acres, as they eventually plan to, the farm could gross $300,000 per year.

 "It's a very intensive crop," said Ken Patterson, president of the Florida Blueberry Growers Association.